Professional Mosquito Trapping: Basics, Benefits & More

 ULV Spraying as Part of a Professional IMM Program

-Adulticides are an effective and necessary tool to combat mosquito populations.
+Industrial mosquito spray applications using adulticides are an effective and necessary tool to combat mosquito populations.
 When applied as part of an IMM program, the products are also utilized alongside other important strategies, including larval control, public education, and surveillance and disease testing.
-These solutions help make adulticide applications more impactful while supporting more long-lasting results.
+These solutions help make adulticide industrial mosquito spray applications more impactful while supporting more long-lasting results.

 Professionals lean on the data compiled during surveillance and disease testing to inform their decision to intervene.
 Surveillance data is gathered through weekly trapping, and different types of traps can be used depending on the species that are being monitored.
 Once collected, each mosquito is identified and examined for disease.
 Understanding the unique species bionomics and disease threat helps professionals determine ULV spraying needs.
 Using science allows professionals to spray the right amount, at the right place, at the right time.

 During the application process, GPS technologies play an important role.
 GPS tracking units create spray maps to help ensure even product coverage.
 This information can also be shared with the public.
 For successful control in large communities, ULV spray applications may be paired with residual “barrier” treatments via backpack applicators near homes and areas where mosquitoes tend to concentrate.
-Trucks and aerial equipment can also be used to target adult mosquitoes across large areas of land.
+Industrial mosquito spray equipment, such as trucks and aerial systems, can also be used to target adult mosquitoes across large areas of land.

 Mosquito Control, Adulticides, Integrated Mosquito Management (IMM) programs